Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 ### Map Views ###

 .. determine how your currently visible maps - including your visible data - are **displayed**.
-Recall https://bitbucket.org/maproom/qmapshack/wiki/DocControlMapDem
+Recall DocControlMapDem

 The view is different and independent from your GIS data as organized in projects.